-All applicants must submit the Application for Admission, an official high school transcript and official test scores from either ACT or SAT.
+All applicants must submit an application for admission, an official high school transcript and official test scores from either ACT or SAT.
+Due to the cancellation of SAT and ACT test administrators around the world, QU will immediately become "test-optional" for students who are unable to take a standardized test due to the COVID-19 (coronavirus) pandemic.
 (Quincy testing codes are 1120 for ACT and 1645 for SAT.
 Please use one of these codes in registering for the test.)
 In some cases, the admission committee may also require references and/or a writing sample.